wickandbergamot/wickandbergamot/docs/src/developing/clients/jsonrpc-api.md

 Although not a JSON RPC API, a `GET /health` at the RPC HTTP Endpoint provides a health-check mechanism for use by load balancers or other network infrastructure.
-This request will always return a HTTP 200 OK response with a body of "ok" or "behind" based on the following conditions:
+This request will always return a HTTP 200 OK response with a body of "ok", "behind" or "unknown" based on the following conditions:

-1. If one or more `--trusted-validator` arguments are provided to `safecoin-validator`, "ok" is returned when the node has within `HEALTH_CHECK_SLOT_DISTANCE` slots of the highest trusted validator, otherwise "behind" is returned.
+1. If one or more `--trusted-validator` arguments are provided to `safecoin-validator`, "ok" is returned when the node has within `HEALTH_CHECK_SLOT_DISTANCE` slots of the highest trusted validator, otherwise "behind". "unknown" is returned when no slot information from trusted validators is not yet available.
 2. "ok" is always returned if no trusted validators are provided.

 ## JSON RPC API Reference